Skip to content

 Joanna Crimmins

-Joanna is an experienced IB educator who believes that young people learn best when authentic learning experiences allow them to develop an evolving understanding of our changing world.
-Joanna has worked with young people for nearly 20 years in multiple countries around the world; originally from Wales in the UK, Joanna has also taught internationally in Thailand, Taiwan and Hong Kong.
-Joanna believes strong relationships with parents and the wider community are vital in ensuring students are supported as they move through their school life.
-Joanna is passionate about the HKA community and is delighted to be working together with students, staff and parents to support the ongoing growth of our secondary school programme.
-Joanna has a Bachelor’s degree in Drama and Education from the University of Wales and a Masters degree in Educational Leadership from The Open University, UK.
+Joanna is dedicated to cultivating a school environment where every student feels valued, respected and empowered to thrive in their learning.
+As an experienced international educator she has worked with young people for 25 years in multiple countries around the world; originally from Wales in the UK, Joanna has also taught internationally in Thailand, Taiwan and Hong Kong.
+She believes strong relationships with parents and the wider community are vital in ensuring students are supported as they move through their school life.
+Joanna has a Bachelor’s degree in Drama and Education from the University of Wales, a Masters degree in Educational Leadership from The Open University, UK and the National Professional Qualification for Headship (NPQH) from the UK Government Department of Education.
+Joanna enjoys going to the theatre, travelling and immersing herself in a good book; often to keep herself informed about the latest trends in education.

 Primary School Assistant Principal / PYP Coordinator